 Before we get into specifics, there are a few things you’ll want to understand about your credit score.
 The first is that you don’t have one single credit score.
 Many folks might find that disconcerting.
 After all, it’s called your credit score, not scores.
 There’s usually no plural mentioned.
 However, the difference lies in how each credit company does their calculations.

 Most of the time they’ll use the FICO model or the VantageScore model, which is newer.
 Know that “each model uses its own proprietary calculations.”
-Despite the secretive nature, both still “value similar behaviors when calculating your score, even if they weight those factors differently.”
+Despite the secretive nature, both still “value similar behaviors when calculating your score, even if they weigh those factors differently.”
 You could theoretically have two different scores, stemming from one single behavior pattern.
 Regardless, your scores should still be fairly close across the board.

 Speaking of scores, let’s break it down.
 Poor credit scores are basically anything below a 579, according to Bank of America’s Better Money Habits.
 Your score is considered fair when it’s between 580 and 669.
 If you land anywhere between 670 and 739, your credit ranks “good.”
 Those above 740 and up to 799 are labeled “very good.”
 Credit scores above 800 are “exceptional.”
 But don’t stress if you’re not there, because the average score is about 700.